nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed in your computer, if not proceed to download from the link: https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html
 2. Download the latest version of `SEPHelper.jar` from [here](http://link.to/duke).
-3. Double-click the file to start the app.
+3. Using command prompt type `"java -jar [FILE PATH OF JAR]"` to start app.
 4. Type the command in the terminal and press enter to execute it.
 E.g. entering `/help` will show the help page

 ---